Trump 'seriously' considering commuting Blagojevich sentence

 President Trump said on Wednesday that he is "seriously" considering commuting the prison sentence of Rod Blagojevich and said the disgraced former Illinois governor was treated "unbelievably unfairly" by the ex-FBI Director Jim Comey's gang of 'sleazebags," according to a report.

 Blagojevich, a Democrat, is currently serving 14 years on a federal corruption conviction.
 The charges are related to soliciting money for an appointment to former President Barack Obama’s vacant Senate seat.
-Other charges included the extortion of a children’s hospitals and race track.
+Other charges included the extortion of a children’s hospital and race track.

 Trump made the comments to members of the press while traveling aboard Air Force One, Crain's Chicago Business reported.